 Incontinence pads and other products can make life easier for you if you're waiting for a diagnosis or for a treatment to work.

-"I wouldn't recommend that people with incontinence use pads without advice from a doctor or continence adviser," says Karen Logan, continence nurse and director of continence services at Gwent Healthcare NHS Trust.
+"I wouldn't recommend that people with urinary incontinence or bowel incontinence use pads without advice from a doctor or continence adviser," says Karen Logan, continence nurse and director of continence services at Gwent Healthcare NHS Trust.
 "But as a temporary measure, they can really improve your quality of life and save you from being housebound or spending all your time in the toilet."

 A wide choice of absorbent pads and pull-ups that mop up urine leaks are available for men and women with all types of incontinence.
 They use the same technology as nappies and have a 'hydrophobic' layer which draws urine away from the surface of the pad, so your skin stays dry.

 "Many women use sanitary pads instead of incontinence pads because they're cheaper, but they don't have the same technology.
 They stay damp and they can make skin sore," says Logan.
 "I recommend paying the extra for incontinence pads as they're much more effective and comfortable."

 For people with severe leakage, continence clinics and district nurses can supply pads, often delivered to your home, on the NHS, but they tend to be big and bulky.